dwallet-labs/dwallet-network/nre/helm/README.md

 # Indexer-Writer
 ### Containers
-**sui-indexer-writer** - Indexer writer syncs and indexes sui checkpoint data into a Postgres database.
+**pera-indexer-writer** - Indexer writer syncs and indexes pera checkpoint data into a Postgres database.
 Checkpoint data can be pulled from a fullnode or a cloud provider hosted bucket.
-More info and available buckets can be found in sui [doc site](https://docs.sui.io/guides/developer/advanced/custom-indexer#remote-reader).
+More info and available buckets can be found in pera [doc site](https://docs.pera.io/guides/developer/advanced/custom-indexer#remote-reader).

 ### Resource Recommendations
 **Cpu:** 16 cores / 32 vCPU